 With more than 12 years of combined experience in advertising, journalism, and the development sector, he has experience in communications, documentation, managing social media campaigns, and organizing events.

 Avinaash started his career as a journalist with NDTV-HINDU and later moved into the development sector.
-In his first role, he worked for the Banyan, a mental health organization, and then with REACH, an NGO working for the welfare of TB patients.
+In his first role, he worked for the Banyan, a mental health organization, and then with REACH, an NGO working for the welfare of persons with TB.
 Before moving to KHPT, he worked as a Media Consultant at United Nations Children’s Fund (UNICEF).

-Avinaash is a lover of travel and filter coffee, and lives by the mantra Live, Laugh, Love!
+Avinaash loves travelling and filter coffee, and lives by the mantra Live, Laugh, Love!